Lesson Ideas and Activities

 Circle of Sound

-The benefits of learning to read outside are indisputable.
+The benefits of phonics play are indisputable.
 If you are looking to enhance your outdoor learning provision and provide your children with fantastic school playground equipment for phonics lessons outside, simply Contact Us to see how we can help you.

 Check out these other great posts sharing some fun and engaging lesson ideas: